 Investors in O&G need to consider this risk.
 Record cash flows and earnings are often a sign of an incoming market top.
 Alternatively, buying after years of low prices tends to be highly rewarding, even if current cash flows are not that great.

 Due to the capital-intensive nature of the industry, many O&G companies tend to accumulate a lot of debt when launching new projects.
 This can result in catastrophic failures and bankruptcies in case of a prolongated downturn in oil price.
 A high-quality balance sheet is a good way to reduce risk when investing in the sector.

 The cyclical nature of the industry is an investment concern.
-Bad management tends to squander profits from good times into growth at the worse part of the cycle.
-This ends in companies with unprofitable assets and high debt and ends in dramatic shareholders dilution or bankruptcy.
+Bad management tends to squander profits from good times into growth at the worst part of the cycle.
+This ends in companies with unprofitable assets and high debt and ends in dramatic shareholder dilution or bankruptcy.